Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 * Alluxio cluster has been set up in accordance to these guides for either [Local Mode](Running-Alluxio-Locally.html) or [Cluster Mode](Running-Alluxio-on-a-Cluster.html).

+* Alluxio client will need to be compiled with the Spark specific profile.

+{% include Running-Spark-on-Alluxio/spark-profile-build.md %}

 * Add the following line to `spark/conf/spark-env.sh`.

 {% include Running-Spark-on-Alluxio/earlier-spark-version-bash.md %}